2017 Women's March: Participation

-While organizers had originally expected over 200,000 people, the march ended up drawing between 440,000 to 500,000 in Washington D.C.
+While organizers had originally expected over 200,000 people, the march ended up drawing between 440,000 to 500,000 in Washington, D.C.
 The Washington Metro system had its second-busiest day ever with over a million trips taken, considerably larger than the inauguration day's ridership and second only to the first inauguration of Barack Obama.
 The New York Times reported that crowd-scientists estimate that the Women's March was three times the size of the Trump inauguration, which they estimate at 160,000 attendees.
 However, The Washington Post and The New York Times have stated that it is difficult to accurately calculate crowd size and other estimates of the Trump inauguration range from 250,000 to 600,000 people.

 An estimated 3,300,000 – 4,600,000 people participated in the United States and up to 5 million did worldwide.

 Packed cars, buses, airplanes, and trains commuted protesters to the march.
 The large crowds enabled Washington's Metro to break 1,000,000 passengers for only the second time in its history.
 The 1,001,613 trips are the second busiest day, the highest counted total (as the highest, from Obama's First Inauguration is only an estimate) and the highest single-day ridership for a weekend day breaking the previous record of 825,437 trips set during the Rally to Restore Sanity and/or Fear.

-It was also reported that over 45,000 disabled people in attendance, led by the organizing efforts of disability justice activist Mia Ives-Rublee.
+It was reported that over 45,000 disabled people in attendance, led by the organizing efforts of disability justice activist Mia Ives-Rublee.
+An additional 3,014 disabled marchers joined via the Disability March.